Contents

-Disclaimer (December 15, 2022): this article was originally published in July 2022, but it has been updated with new information regarding features added in Oracle APEX version 22.1.
+Disclaimer (January 11, 2024): this article was originally published in July 2022, but it has been updated several times with new information regarding features added in Oracle APEX versions 22.1 and 23.1.
+The last of these updates took place in January 2024.

 Version 21.2:

 I’ll go over all of them in detail and show you how they work using a demo application I’ve made for this purpose.
-Also, this article is based on a presentation I made for Warsaw IT Days 2022 (also known as WDI).
-If you prefer the video format, you can always watch it on our channel on YouTube.
+Also, this article is based on a few presentations I made for various conferences.
+If you prefer the video format, you can always watch them on our YouTube channel:

 Introduction to Oracle’s low-code platforms